 The new probiotics used in this study are a mixture of two types of Lactobacillus, one type of Bifidobacterium, and fructooligosaccharides, a type of prebiotics, which are their food.

 The research team focused on the research results that showed that the species of Lactobacillus and Bifidobacterium were reduced in irritable bowel syndrome, especially diarrhea-predominant irritable bowel syndrome, and ingesting these two strains actually improved intestinal symptoms in patients with functional diarrhea and improved intestinal microflora.
-I checked if it could cause environmental changes.
+I checked if it might cause environmental changes.

 In particular, the subjective satisfaction of bowel movements actually felt by the patient improved compared to before intake through a diary in which the patient wrote down his/her bowel status every day.